Graduate Studies

 Become your industry’s next hire

 Our proud and passionate network of alumni connects current students and new graduates directly to industry and top institutions.
-NAME careers are modern, varied, and always evolving — and our graduates are the ones who shape it.
+NA&ME careers are modern, varied, and always evolving — and our graduates are the ones who shape it.
 The program in Naval Architecture and Marine Engineering gives engineers an opportunity to focus on emerging and growth fields.
 The academic focus areas consist of three major divisions as follows:

 • Marine Mechanics Engineering for the marine environment requires the analysis of complex systems including their hydrodynamic characteristics, structural integrity, and dynamic responses.
 Marine mechanics is at the heart of these analyses and involves the study of the fundamental physics of marine systems along with the development and use of analysis tools.
 Whether the marine system is a ship, an offshore structure for oil and gas recovery, or an energy harvesting device, their design requires the same basic analysis tools of applied mechanics and numerical modeling.